phunware/maas-ads-android-sdk/README.md

 MaaS Advertising SDK for Android
 ================

-Version 2.4.0
+Version 2.4.1

-This is Phunware's Android SDK for the MaaS Advertising module.Visit https://ads.tapit.com/ and https://maas.phunware.com/ for more details and to sign up.
+This is Phunware's Android SDK for the MaaS Advertising module.
+Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements
 ------------
 - Android SDK 4.0.3 (API level 15) or above
-- MaaS Core v1.3.13 or greater
 - Google Play Services to enable Advertising ID support (recommended); installation instructions [here](https://developer.android.com/google/play-services/id.html).